pparkitn/pparkitn/proj1/README.md

 <!-- DATASET -->
 ## Dataset

+> **Note**: The FER-2013 dataset is not included in this repository due to size.
+Download it from [Kaggle](https://www.kaggle.com/datasets/msambare/fer2013) (36k examples, 48x48 greyscale, 140 MB).

 The dataset is composed of human faces labeled according to the displayed emotion.

 <p align="center">